Infiniti QX50: Production

 Production of the Chinese models of QX50L at Xiangyang plant in Hubei Province was set to begin in 2014.

 Marketing

 Infiniti QX50L was used as the actors' official passenger vehicle for the Where Are We Going?
 Dad (爸爸去哪儿) television series.

 2015 update

 QX50 (2015)

 Changes include overall length increased by 80 mm, a redesigned grille and front bumper assembly that incorporate LED daylight running lights, optional automatically opened and closed tailgate hatch, optional full panoramic glass roof.

 The vehicle was unveiled in the 2014 Guangzhou motor show, followed by the 2015 New York Auto Show.

 Delivery of China model began in February 2015.

-US models went on sale as 2016 model year vehicle.
+US models went on sale as a 2016 model year vehicle.
 Early models included 3.7, 3.7 AWD.